jvwilliams23/joss-paper/paper.md

 ```

 The shape and appearance modes can then be computed based on the model parameters (`ssam.model_parameters`).
-The computed model parameters (eigenvectors and eigenvalues of the covariance matrix) can be used to morph the shape and appearance using `ssam.morph_model` (part of `StatisticalModelBase` in \autoref{fig:code}) by
+The computed model parameters (eigenvectors and eigenvalues of the covariance matrix) can be used to morph the shape and appearance using `ssam.morph_model` (part of `StatisticalModelBase` in Figure 1) by

 \begin{equation}\label{eq:ssm}
 \boldsymbol{x} \approx \bar{\boldsymbol{x}} + \boldsymbol{\Phi} \cdot \boldsymbol{b}